Moh4mmedSuf/NBA-Players-Stats-Scraping-Analysis-/README.md

  # Steps to achieve results:
 1. Scraping The Data from The web, https://www.nba.com/
 2. Clean and Construct The Data for Analysis.
-4. Added calculations to measure new Matrics such as:
+4. Added calculations to measure new Matrics:
 (Pace - Production - Stats per 48 Minutes - Stats per 100 Possessions - True Shooting %)
 5. Visualization